-The lack of a positive credit history, including no credit history, can be an obstacle to accessing financing for your legal education.
-The Financial Aid Office can provide guidance as to what steps would be helpful in establishing a positive credit history.
+The lack of a positive credit history, including no credit history, can be a significant obstacle to accessing financing for your legal education.
 Prospective students who do not have a positive credit history are encouraged to take the steps necessary to establish or to rehabilitate their credit histories well in advance of seeking financing for educational expenses.
-For more information about credit histories and credit scores, please see: http://tinyurl.com/aboutcredit credit history issues.
-In the event that Scotiabank's responses are not favourable, the Financial Aid Office will review other possible options with students.
+For more information about credit histories and credit scores, please see http://tinyurl.com/aboutcredit